hyperledger/anoncreds-spec/spec/data_flow_issuance.md

 :::todo
 - check nonce?
-- check link secret and correctness proof?
+- check link secret and blinded secrets correctness proof?
 :::

 1. The [[ref:issuer]] has to fetch the [[ref:CRED_DEF]] for the `cred_def_id` given in the received [[ref:Credential Request]] either from the ledger or local storage (if already available).